Dr Sabrina Yu

 FMS8099 Dissertation (film) (module leader)

 - Yu SQ, Austin G, ed.
 Revisiting Star Studies: Cultures, Themes and Methods.
 Edinburgh: Edinburgh University Press, 2017.
-In Press.

 - Yu SQ, Wu LD.
 The China Independent Film Festival and Chinese Independent Film festivals: Self-Legitimisation and Institutionalisation.
 In: Berry, C; Robinson, L, ed.
 Chinese Film Festivals: Sites of Translation.
 Palgrave Macmillan, 2017, pp.169-192.